Alessandro Pier Guidi: Ferrari factory driver (2017–present)

 Ferrari entered the Hypercar class for the 2023 WEC season, fielding two Ferrari 499P in an alliance with AF Corse.
-Pier Guidi would be placed in the #51 car, remaining alongside Calado and being joined by Antonio Giovinazzi.
+Pier Guidi would be placed in the No. 51 car, remaining alongside Calado and being joined by Antonio Giovinazzi.
 The opening round at Sebring proved to be a disappointment, as Pier Guidi collided with a GTE Am Ferrari and finished seventh, meanwhile a brake issue forced the Italian to nurse the car home in sixth at Portimão.
 At Spa, the trio achieved their first podium of the year, with Calado overtaking Porsche's Frédéric Makowiecki on the final lap to snatch third place.
-Le Mans became the season's magnum opus: After Ferrari locked out the front row with Pier Guidi starting behind poleman Antonio Fuoco, the #51 crew got into the lead by nightfall, though a spin into the gravel by Pier Guidi forced them to be recovered by a recovery vehicle, dropping them to fourth near midnight.
+Le Mans became the season's magnum opus: After Ferrari locked out the front row with Pier Guidi starting behind poleman Antonio Fuoco, the No. 51 crew got into the lead by nightfall, though a spin into the gravel by Pier Guidi forced them to be recovered by a recovery vehicle, dropping them to fourth near midnight.
 The team remained undeterred and got back into the lead at the halfway mark, going on to control the race well into the morning.
 Despite a late challenge by Toyota, a spin caused them to fall back, leaving Pier Guidi to cross the line to win the centenary edition of the 24 Hours and bringing Ferrari their first overall Le Mans win in 50 years.
-This result turned out to be the final podium for the #51 trio, who finished fourth in the standings, one place behind their teammates in the #50.
+This result turned out to be the final podium for the No. 51 trio, who finished fourth in the standings, one place behind their teammates in the No. 50.